-Health and Accident Insurance: All students are required to carry some form of personal health and accident insurance for the duration of their enrollment in their program.
-Any medical accidents that occur in class, lab or assigned clinical work must be reported to the program clinical coordinator or the Department Chair of Allied Health Programs within 24 hours.
+Health and Accident Insurance: All students are strongly encouraged to have some form of personal health and accident insurance for the duration of their enrollment in their program.
+Any medical accidents that occur in class, lab or assigned clinical work must be reported to the program faculty or the Department Chair of Allied Health Programs immediately.
 The SF incident report must be submitted to the Program Director the following school day following the incident/injury.